longhorn/website/content/docs/0.8.1/volumes-and-nodes/expansion.md

 ---
-  title: Volume Expansion
+  title: Expanding Volumes
   weight: 4
 ---

 Volumes are expanded in two stages.
 First, Longhorn expands the frontend (the block device), then it expands the filesystem.

-To prevent the frontend expansion from being interfered by unexpected data R/W, Longhorn supports offline expansion only.
+To prevent the frontend expansion from interference by unexpected data reads and writes, Longhorn supports offline expansion only.
 The `detached` volume will be automatically attached to a random node with [maintenance mode.](../../concepts/#maintenance-mode)

 Rebuilding and adding replicas is not allowed during the expansion, and expansion is not allowed while replicas are rebuilding or being added.

-If the volume was not expanded though CSI interface (e.g. for Kubernetes older than v1.16), the capacity of corresponding PVC and PV won't change.
+If the volume was not expanded though the CSI interface (e.g. for Kubernetes older than v1.16), the capacity of the corresponding PVC and PV won't change.

-## Prerequisite:
+## Prerequisites
 1. Longhorn version v0.8.0 or higher.
-2. The volume to be expanded is state `detached`.
+2. The volume to be expanded must be in the `detached` state.

 ## Expand a Longhorn volume
 There are two ways to expand a Longhorn volume: with a PersistentVolumeClaim (PVC) and with the Longhorn UI.

 If you are using Kubernetes v1.14 or v1.15, the volume can only be expanded using the Longhorn UI.

-#### Via PVC
+#### Expanding Volumes with a PVC

 This method is applied only if:

 1. Kubernetes version v1.16 or higher.
 2. The PVC is dynamically provisioned by the Kubernetes with Longhorn StorageClass.
-3. The field `allowVolumeExpansion` should be `true` in the related StorageClass.
+3. The field `allowVolumeExpansion` is `true` in the related StorageClass.

-This method is recommended if it's applicable.
-Since the PVC and PV will be updated automatically and everything keeps consistent after expansion.
+This method is recommended if it's applicable because the PVC and PV will be updated automatically and everything remains consistent after expansion.

-Usage: Find the corresponding PVC for Longhorn volume, then modify the requested `spec.resources.requests.storage` of the PVC:
+Usage: Find the corresponding PVC for the Longhorn volume, then modify the requested `spec.resources.requests.storage` of the PVC:

 ```
 apiVersion: v1